-The historically significant Suomenlinna fortress is not only a major military monument worthy of the UNESCO World Heritage List, but also home to about 900 Finns who live in the renovated barracks.
-The entire site is a fun, multi-faceted attraction for Helsinki residents and visitors.
-The fortress, built during Swedish rule in the 18th century, is situated on an island at the entrance to Helsinki's harbour.
+The historically significant Suomenlinna Fortress is not only a major military monument worthy of the UNESCO World Heritage List, but also home to about 800 Finns who live in the renovated barracks.
+The entire site is a fun, multifaceted attraction for Helsinki residents and visitors.
+Built during Swedish rule in the 18th century, the fortress is situated on an island at the entrance to Helsinki's harbour.
 The fortification became a strategic military shipyard with one of the biggest dry docks in the world, comparable to the fortress at Gibraltar.
-Apart from admiring the architecture there is plenty to experience at Suomenlinna, which contains seven museums, galleries, restaurants and cafes, several parks, beaches and nature areas.
-Guided walking tours are offered and there are always events taking place like exhibitions, jazz shows and theatrical performances, particularly during summer.
+Apart from admiring the architecture, there is plenty to experience at Suomenlinna, which contains six museums, galleries, restaurants, cafes, several parks, beaches, and nature areas.
+Guided walking tours are offered and there are always events taking place like exhibitions, jazz shows, and theatrical performances, particularly during summer.

 Transport: Ferry or water bus.

 Opening times: Open daily 10am-6pm during summer and 10.30am-4.30pm during winter.